Featured

-The Icy Cold Origins of Rhodiolife®
+The Origins of Rhodiolife®

 Rhodiolife® is a standardised extract of the Rhodiola rosea plant, formulated by the nutraceutical company Nektium (1).
 Rhodiola originated from the Siberian Altai region in Russia, which is home to a variety of mountains, meadows and lakes, all of which are surrounded by the freezing Russian tundra (2).

-Cognitive Benefits
+Cognitive Benefits of Rhodiola Rosea

-Reduces Anxiety and Stress Levels
+1. Reduces Anxiety and Stress Levels

-Improves Memory and Learning
+3. Improves Memory and Learning

-Another key benefit of Rhodiolife ® is that it can assist in improving the users long term memory and learning capabilities.
-Rhodiolife ® can facilitate this by increasing the strength of nerve impulses along cognitive pathways found within the user's Hippocampus, an area within the brain's temporal lobe that plays a major role in learning and memory.
+Another key benefit of Rhodiolife® is that it can assist in improving the user's long-term memory and learning capabilities.
+Rhodiolife ® can facilitate this by increasing the strength of nerve impulses along cognitive pathways found within the user's hippocampus, an area within the brain's temporal lobe that plays a major role in learning and memory.
 This in turn leads to improvements in the user's spatial and temporal memory (8).

-Physical Benefits
+Physical Benefits of Rhodiola Rosea

-Reduced fatigue
+4. Reduced fatigue

-One of the chief physical benefits is that it helps to reduce the rate that the user experiences fatigue, ensuring longer physical endurance.
-This is done through its naturally calming effect as an adaptogen and reduces energy spent on stress and other symptoms of stress including tiredness, moodiness and body weakness (10).
-This allows the body to conserve energy and better maintain energy levels.
+One of the chief physical benefits of Rhodiola Rosea is that it helps to reduce the rate that the user experiences fatigue, ensuring longer physical endurance.
+This is achieved through its naturally calming effect as an adaptogen, which reduces the energy spent on stress and other stress-related symptoms, including tiredness, moodiness, and body weakness (10), allowing the body to conserve energy and maintain energy levels more effectively.This claim has been fortified by a recent study involving 100 people with chronic fatigue symptoms.
+Each participant received a 400mg dosage of Rhodiola rosea extract daily for a total of 8 weeks.
+After the first week, participants began reporting improvements in quality of life, mood, and concentration, as well as reductions in stress and fatigue (11).

-Anti-inflammatory
+5. Anti-inflammatory

 Rhodiolife® has also been verified as an anti-inflammatory, due to its rich biochemistry containing significant amounts of polyphenols, including flavonoids and tannins, all of which have well-documented anti-inflammatory activity (12).
 This has led to researchers believing that Rhodiola rosea extracts may improve anti-inflammatory activity in various pathological conditions encompassing arthritis and cardiovascular disease (13).